Free Risk Assessment Template & Guide: How to Identify and Manage Hazards

 Now that you know why a risk assessment is so important to your business, download your free template so you can start making your organisation safer today!

 Risk assessments have a natural step-by-step method which is easy to follow.
-Although they are simple, they require you to pay attention diligently whilst completing them, ensuring each section has been completed thoroughly.
-The steps are as follows.
+They require you to pay attention diligently whilst completing them, ensuring each section has been completed thoroughly.

 Identify Potential Hazards in the Project or Workspace